 Cut the oranges in half, and squeeze the juice over the pork.
 Add the orange rinds to the pan.
 Add garlic and season liberally with salt and pepper.
 Mix everything together and lay back in a single layer in Dutch oven or baking pan.
 Tuck the mint sprigs between the pieces of pork.

 Place baking pan in the oven, uncovered and cook for 10 minutes.
-Then turn down the oven to 300 degrees, cover with Dutch oven lid or heavy-duty aluminum foil if using roasting pan, and continue to cook until fork tender, about 2-3 hours.
+Then turn down the oven to 300°F, cover with Dutch oven lid or heavy-duty aluminum foil if using roasting pan, and continue to cook until fork tender, about 2-3 hours.

 Remove the pork roast from the oven and transfer to a large platter.
 Allow the meat to rest for about 10 minutes.

 Remove garlic and orange rinds.
 While still warm, take 2 forks and “pull” the meat to form shreds.
-Using 2 forks shred the pork by steadying the meat with 1 fork and pulling it away with the other.
 Put the shredded pork in a bowl.

 Pour 1/2 of the sauce on the shredded pork and mix well to coat.